These easy keto sugar cookies are not only delicious but also very festive.

 This keto “sugar” cookie dough does require a little chill time in the refrigerator, so you’ll have to plan accordingly.

-I find that making the dough before dinner and allowing it to chill in the refrigerator while cooking gives just enough time for them to be ready to pop in the oven.
+I find that making the dough before dinner and allowing it to chill in the refrigerator while cooking gives just enough time for it to be ready to pop in the oven.

 Tinting Sugar-Free Substitutes For Cookies